enso-org/enso/tools/performance/engine-benchmarks/README.md

 Note that for convenience, there is `bench_tool` directory that is a Python package.
 The `bench_download.py` script uses this package.

+To run all the Python tests for that package, run `python -m unittest` in this directory.

 Dependencies for `bench_download.py`:

 - python >= 3.7